MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Busiest day card](media/analytics-6.PNG "Busiest day card")

-The subscript in this card describes the absolute change in this value for the current time frame compared to average footfall across all displays during the selected time frame.
-The triangle to the left of the subscript indicates how much greater footfall for the highlighted day was compared to the daily average footfall during the selected time frame.
+The subscript in this card describes the absolute change in this value for the current time frame compared to average entries across all displays during the selected time frame.
+The triangle to the left of the subscript indicates how much greater entries for the highlighted day was compared to the daily average entries during the selected time frame.

 **Busiest display.** This card highlights the name of the display that had the greatest number of people during the selected timeframe, along with the people count.